 An adversary, through a previously installed malicious application, issues an intent directed toward a specific trusted application's component in an attempt to achieve a variety of different objectives including modification of data, information disclosure, and data injection.
 Components that have been unintentionally exported and made public are subject to this type of an attack.
-If the component blindly trusts the intent's action, then the target application performs the functionality at the adversary's request, helping the adversary achieve the desired negative technical impact.
+If the component trusts the intent's action without verififcation, then the target application performs the functionality at the adversary's request, helping the adversary achieve the desired negative technical impact.

 Meta Attack Pattern - A meta level attack pattern in CAPEC is a decidedly abstract characterization of a specific methodology or technique used in an attack.
 A meta attack pattern is often void of a specific technology or implementation and is meant to provide an understanding of a high level approach.
 A meta level attack pattern is a generalization of related group of standard level attack patterns.
 Meta level attack patterns are particularly useful for architecture and design level threat modeling exercises.